 Associate Professor Lauren Ila Misiaszek

 Lauren Ila Misiaszek has been Associate Professor at the Institute of International and Comparative Education, Faculty of Education, Beijing Normal University since 2013.
-Prior to that, she was a UK Fulbright Scholar.
-Her research interests, throughout which the themes of the Network are interwoven, include non-formal education and community and social movements (with an emphasis on theology and religion), sociology of higher education, Global Citizenship Education, rural and urban health education, intersections of humanities and the social sciences, and international service learning.
+Prior to that, Lauren was a UK Fulbright Scholar.
+Lauren is the outgoing Secretary General of the World Council of Comparative Education Societies (August 2016-May 2019).
+Lauren’s research interests, throughout which the themes of the Network are interwoven, include non-formal education and community and social movements (with an emphasis on theology and religion), sociology of higher education, Global Citizenship Education, rural and urban health education, intersections of humanities and the social sciences, and international service learning.